TeamPete/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 **Steps:**
 - In our subquery, we are creating a new field called `member` and populating them with 'Y' or 'N' based on whether the customer was a member at the time.
     - In addition, we **JOIN** all tables.
+See the previous problem's solution for a more extensive explanation.
-- In the main query, we use the window function `RANK()` each customer's orders only when `member` is not equal to 'N'.
+- In the main query, we use the window function `RANK()` to rank each customer's orders only when `member` is not equal to 'N'.
 Otherwise, the ranking column will be `NULL`.

 **Output:**
 | customer_id | order_date | product_name | price | member | ranking |